 Science says the endocannabinoid system influences liver disease.
-Does this open the door to cannabis treatment?
+Does this open the door to future cannabis treatment?

 Technically, liver disease is a broad definition.
 It covers over one hundred distinct conditions, all with different causes and manifestations.
 There are significant differences between each condition (for example, hepatitis versus cirrhosis), but many have an underlying similarity in their connection to the endocannabinoid system.

 Medically, there is a developing interest in the endocannabinoid system as a novel therapeutic target for many types of liver disease.
 Of course, whenever the endocannabinoid system comes into play, it naturally leads to inquiries about cannabinoids.
 Could cannabis help fight liver disease?
 It turns out, cannabis may have benefits in some cases — but is likely not broadly applicable.
 In short, the answer is a complicated one.

 Generally, society associates liver disease with alcohol abuse, but it’s not just excessive alcohol consumption which can damage to the liver.
 According to the Canadian Liver Disease Foundation, liver cancer is one of the “fastest rising and deadliest” types of cancer.
 Poor diet causes non-alcoholic fatty liver disease.
 It’s even possible to cause liver failure by taking too much acetaminophen, which is a pain killer.
 This risk may be escalated by combining with CBD.

 In some countries, liver diseases are the fifth leading cause of death.
 Not all causes of liver disease are completely understood.
 However, rising rates of alcohol consumption and unhealthy diets are likely to blame for a large number of cases.
 But, as there is no single cause for liver disease, there is also no all-encompassing cure.